-Final Exam (35% of final grade): All students will take a final exam during the scheduled final exam block for our class.
+Final Exam (35% of final grade): All students will take a final exam during class time on April 30.
 For all students, this exam will include multiple choice questions and open response questions.
 However, while non-WI students will take a longer in-person exam that will also include short essay questions, WI students will instead complete a separate "take-home paper" of 10-12 pages (double spaced).
 Further instructions on this paper will follow separately.